codeigniter4/docs-update/docs/installation/running.md

 A CodeIgniter4 webapp is normally hosted on a web server.
 Apache HTTP Server is the "standard" platform, and assumed in much of our documentation.

-Apache is bundled with many platforms, but can also be downloaded in a bundle with a database engine and PHP from [Bitnami](https://bitnami.com/stacks/infrastructure).
+Apache is bundled with many platforms, but can also be downloaded in a bundle with a database engine and PHP from <a href="https://bitnami.com/stacks/infrastructure" target="_blank">Bitnami</a>.

 ### Configure Main Config File